Developer(s) – Airtight Games

 Gameplay – 4/10

-A concern of mine about video games having too much story attached to it is that too much focus can be taken off gameplay, and for the most part, it seems the only objective of the overall game is finding out what happens next.
+A concern of mine about video games having too much story attached to them is that too much focus can be taken off gameplay, and for the most part, it seems the only objective of the overall game is finding out what happens next.
 This game is a shining example of that.
 The gameplay is extremely bland; especially for a semi-open world one.
 There are side quests, but all they ever involve is collecting things and nothing more.
 It’s the same with normal gameplay, only there are also a few demons to kill in some instances too.
 Not enough gameplay variety was added to this title, and consequently, made it play out far too much like a film.
 The idea of playing a video game as opposed to watching a film is that games immerse people more, and make them feel more like they’re a part of it.
 This game, however, does little to capture that very feeling of immersion.

 Controls – 10/10

 There are no issues with the controls, but it couldn’t have been hard to get the formula right.
-Not only has the third-person adventure genre been long-since worked on prior to this game’s release, but there is less variety in this than other games of its kind, so there wouldn’t have been an excuse not to have the formula done correctly.
+Not only has the third-person adventure genre been long since worked on prior to this game’s release, but there is less variety in this than other games of its kind, so there wouldn’t have been an excuse not to have the formula done correctly.

 Lifespan – 3/10